Meruert/flilia/CONTRIBUTING.md

 # Contributing to Flilia
-We would love for you to contribute to Flilia and help make it even better than it is today!
-As a contributor, here are the guidelines we would like you to follow:
+We would love you to contribute to Flilia and help make it even better than it is today!
+As a contributor, here are guidelines we would like you to follow:

 - [Question or Problem?](#question)
 - [Submission Guidelines](#submit)